 Share the Plate, held each month, is a way to demonstrate our commitment to nonprofit organizations whose actions are consistent with our principles and living traditions.
-As of Fall 2020, congregants had donated over $25,000 to these causes!
+As of Summer 2023, congregants had donated over $35,000 to these causes!

 The purpose is two-fold: to inform the congregation of the work of the organization and to make a financial contribution in the name of UUCNC.
 We often invite a representative of the organization to speak briefly, to display literature and to answer questions following the worship service.

 Please make your check payable to UUCNC and indicate “Share the Plate” on the memo line.
 Or donate now to this month’s recipient organization at our secure PayPal link: https://tinyurl.com/DonateUUCNC.